Read this important information if you have travelled to a malaria zone since 1985.

 Acquired Brain Injury

 In a significant minority of patients, it is thought that mefloquine accumulates in certain parts of the brain causing damage.
-The brain stem is effected, and the damage is done to the vestibular system, which is responsible for sending signals to the brain about motion, head position, and spacial orientation.
+The brain stem is affected, and the damage is done to the vestibular system, which is responsible for sending signals to the brain about motion, head position, and spatial orientation.